davidhalfpenny/MSSResources/howToContribute.md

 # How To Contribute
 (This guide adapted from the home of the [Awesome](https://github.com/sindresorhus/awesome/blob/master/contributing.md) list)

-## What information is needed/How the information is organised
+## What information is needed?/How the information is organised

+For the list of course providers and certification providers, the format of information is generally just a summary of important information.
+Look at a few entries and try to duplicate that information for any new entries.

+For the certification providers, a list of *relevant* certifications is required.

+The learning resources have and require the most information.
 While some effort has been made to obtain a complete set of information for each entry, sometimes the information doesn't exist, sometimes it doesn't apply, and sometimes it just wasn't easily obtainable (e.g. it may have been behind a paywall).
-If you have information that can complete an entry, or if you have a new entry to add, or if you find some information is incorrect, here's the format the information is in which you should use for your contribution:
+If you have information that can complete an entry, or if you have a new entry to add, or if you find some information is incorrect, here's the information which you should include in your contribution:

 * Technology - if the course relates to a specific technology (e.g. Splunk, AWS, Git) add it here.
 Separate technologies with a comma, for example `python, git`.
 If it's not specifically about a technology, leave this blank.